influxdata/docs-v2/content/influxdb/v2.0/tools/chronograf.md

 ## Create an InfluxDB connection
 1. In Choronograf, click **Configuration** in the left navigation bar, and then click **{{< icon "plus" >}} Add Connection**.
+2. Toggle the **InfluxDB v2 Auth** option at the bottom of the form.

+    {{< img-hd src="/img/influxdb/2-0-tools-chronograf-v2-auth.png" alt="InfluxDB v2 Auth toggle" />}}

-2. Enter your InfluxDB connection credentials:
+3. Enter your InfluxDB connection credentials:
     - **Connection URL:** InfluxDB URL _(see [InfluxDB Cloud regions](/influxdb/cloud/reference/regions/)
       or [InfluxDB OSS URLs](/influxdb/v2.0/reference/urls/))_